nplrkn/qcore/docs/backlog.md

 # Backlog

 ## In progress
-- Ethernet PDU session
-  - ensure stats give visibility into each arm of ethernet XDP/TC code

 ## Bugs / tech debt
 - "slog-async: logger dropped messages due to channel overflow" - for example, when hitting Ctrl-C at end of PacketRusher test - check out tracing-appender